 Oh, Halloween!
 The gleefully macabre celebration of all things ghoulish: ghosts and goblins, witches and werewolves, vampires and zombies, and haunted houses that creak and groan with the crushing weight of anguished and angry spirits.

 Historians have also linked Halloween to the Celtic festival of Samhain, an acknowledgment of summer’s end in Ireland, Scotland, and the Isle of Man.
-According to the mythology, on this date, the veil between our world and the Other becomes thinner, allowing spirits from the other side to revisit their earthly haunts.
+According to the mythology, the veil between our world and the Other becomes thinner on this date, allowing spirits from the other side to revisit their earthly haunts.

 The best Halloween stories produce tingles up the back of the neck, while also, maybe, breaking one’s heart just a little bit.
 After all, good scares and sorrow often go hand-in-ghostly-hand.